Purnikk/n8n-workflow/restaurant-leads/screenshots/Workflow.md

 This automation is perfect for:

-- 🧁 Small restaurant or café owners tracking demand or visibility
+- 🧁 Small restaurant or café owners tracking demand
-- 🧠 Food entrepreneurs looking for Reddit leads or insights
+- 🧠 Food entrepreneurs scouting Reddit discussions
-- 📢 Agencies scouting leads for restaurant clients
+- 📢 Agencies seeking leads for F&B clients

 ---